 The apostolic doctrine is this: the “righteousness of the law” shall be fulfilled in us (v.4).
-For Jesus does not only save us from the deserved punishment for our sins—he truly saves us from our sins, in this life.
+For Jesus does not only save us from the deserved punishment for our sins—he truly saves us from our sins.

 “God…worketh in you both to will and to do of his good pleasure” (Philippians 2.13).
 Both the will to live as a Christian and the enabling to live as a Christian must come from God.
 And they do come from God.

-God does not convert a soul and then leave him or her to grow or bear fruit or obey God in their own strength.
-No, for sanctification is of the Spirit (2 Thessalonians 2:13).
-Christians bear fruit unto God (Romans 7:4).
-And doing the good pleasure of God is by his working in us.
-And the Christian’s Christian walk is done in the Spirit.
+God does not convert a soul and then leave him or her to grow, or bear fruit, or obey him, in their own strength.
+No, for sanctification is “of the Spirit” (2 Thessalonians 2.13).
+Christians do “bring forth fruit unto God” (Romans 7.4).
+When we do the good pleasure of God, we do it by God working within us.
+The Christian walk is walked “in the Spirit” (Galatians 5.16,25).

-“I am the good shepherd,” says our Lord Jesus (John 10:11).
+“I am the good shepherd,” says our Lord Jesus (John 10.11).
 And he surely is: he calls his sheep by name; they know his voice and they follow him—they walk after him, in the remainder of their life on earth.
 They will not follow the voice of strangers but they will flee from them, fleeing to their Good Shepherd.
 Their Good Shepherd saves them, even by giving his life for his sheep.
-He has come into this world for them, that they might have life, and have it more abundantly (John 10:11-15).
-And so, they do have it.
+He has come into this world for them, that they might have life, and have it more abundantly (John 10.11-15).
+And so, this is what Christians have.

 If the Lord Jesus Christ is your Good Shepherd, you will know that it is good to be such a sheep!

 If you are a Christian, God is at work in you, giving you the ability to will and to do his good pleasure.

 That is why you are still persevering as a Christian—as a saint.